JonathanMEdwards/subtext10/doc/language.md

 ```
 A `let` item is also hidden from references outside the block.

-### Extra results
+### Exports

 The result of a program is the value of the last item.
-However we often would like to return extra results from a program.
-For example, integral division would like to return not only the integral ratio but the fractional remainder as well:
+However we often would like to get extra results from a program.
+For example, integral division would like to produce not only the integral ratio but also the fractional remainder as well.
+We allow extra values to be _exported_ from a program.
+For example:
 ```
 integral-divide = do {
   numerator: 1
   divisor: 1
-  ratio = numerator /(divisor) floor() extra remainder = numerator -(ratio * divisor)
+  ratio = numerator /(divisor) floor() export remainder = numerator -(ratio * divisor)
 }
 x = 5 integral-divide 3  // 1
 y = x~remainder // 2